cochsen/Node-CLI-Weather/README.md

-## Branches
+### Get weather from the command line

-  * Master: Weather app built with Node.js and Openweathermap.org API
+---
-  * goodweather: Weather app built with jQuery Mobile and Forecast.io
+Built with Node.js and Openweathermap.org API